chriswrightdesign/websites-for-non-jerks/README.md

 - Is the type size an equivalent of 15-25px?
 [Butterick's Practical Typography Summary of key rules](http://practicaltypography.com/summary-of-key-rules.html)
 - Understanding the mood of a typeface [A discussion on Quora on how one assesses the mood of a typeface](http://www.quora.com/Typography/How-does-one-assess-the-mood-of-a-typeface)
 - Are you creating contrast between different typographic elements? (headlines, long form copy, lists etc) [Contrast through scale](http://typecast.com/blog/contrast-through-scale)
 - Are your font-sizes and line-heights em/rem based?
+[Why Ems] (http://css-tricks.com/why-ems/)
 - Considered screen distances?
 [Responsive typography: the basics](http://ia.net/blog/responsive-typography-the-basics/)
 - Did you look at how the font family rendered in different browser and devices?
 - Does the type marry with the content it communicates?
 [Show and tell: a practical guide to choosing type](http://typecast.com/blog/show-and-tell-a-practical-look-at-choosing-type)